taoyuphy/starter-hugo-research-group/content/publication/11_quasiparticle_spin/index.md

 ---
-title: "Quasiparticle spin relaxation with superconducting-velocity{tunable state in GaAs (100) quantum wells in proximity to s-wave superconductor"
+title: "Quasiparticle spin relaxation with superconducting-velocity tunable state in GaAs (100) quantum wells in proximity to s-wave superconductor"

 authors:
 - yutao